nilsrennebarth/debrep/standards.rst

-For a given release, there is one index per (arch, comp, compression), where arch runs over all architectures supported by the repo plus 'all' However, packages with architecture 'all' are contained in the Index for the binary architectures as well. compression should contain at least on of none, .gz, .bz2, the official debian mirror has .gz and .xz Strangely enough, uncompressed is mentioned in the Release, but not present
+For a given release, there is one index per (arch, comp, compression), where arch runs over all architectures supported by the repo plus 'all' Packages with architecture 'all' may be contained in the Index for the binary architectures as well, for older clients.

+Compression should contain at least on of none, .gz, .bz2, the official debian mirror has .gz and .xz Strangely enough, uncompressed is mentioned in the Release, but not present

-For each index, there are 3 entries in the Releas file, for md5, SHA1, SHA256
+For each index, there are 3 entries in the Release file, for md5, SHA1, SHA256

+The following items are indexed in a Release file:

+- Contents, per (component,arch) in dists/<component>/Contents-<arch>
+- Packages, per (component, arch) in dists/<component>/binary-<arch>/Packages
+- Translations, per (component,lang) in dists/<component>/i18n/

+A translation index is like a Packages index but with the following fields only:

+- Package
+- Description-md5
+- Description-$LANG

 Code Snippets